-- Different secret key implementation without any HW support or with a partial hardware support can be found in several products.
-Such software implementations can involve several countermeasures like random permutations, dummy operations or random masking as depicted in various publications to prevent the product from first and higher order side-channel attacks.
-It is also very important to analyse the key bit (bytes) manipulations that must prevent the product from other statistical attacks like template attacks. - It is very important the evaluator has strong knowledge in the different side-channel and fault attack techniques that can defeat all these countermeasures if not strong enough or properly implemented. - The evaluator shall understand the algorithms that fall in the evaluation scope of the TOE.
-We can list the following cases of software implemented algorithms that are frequently met in products. - "stand-alone" implementation of AES, DES (in spite of existing HW support still SW implementations are used) can be implemented.
-The whole implementation is done in software which relies on the set of instructions provided by the IC core (CPU). - Mixed software/hardware implementation of DES and AES where additional software and countermeasures are required to the accelerations offered by the HW. - Implementation of algorithms for which usually no HW support on smartcard IC exists, like - Hash algorithms: Sha1, Sha2, Sha3, Ripemd160, Md5, etc... - Various authentication algorithms for mobile networks (Milenage, TUAK; moreover a multitude of proprietary algorithms). - Other secret key algorithms from different NIST or national scheme standards.
+- 67 Different secret key implementation without any HW support or with a partial hardware support can be found in several products.
+Such software implementations can involve several countermeasures like random permutations, dummy operations or random masking as depicted in various publications to protect the product against first and higher order side-channel attacks.
+It is also very important to analyse the key bit (bytes) manipulations that must protect against other statistical attacks like template attacks. - 68 It is very important the evaluator has strong knowledge in the different side-channel and fault attack techniques that can defeat all these countermeasures if they are not strong enough nor properly implemented. - 69 The evaluator shall understand the algorithms that fall in the evaluation scope of the TOE.
+We can list the following cases of software implemented algorithms that are frequently met in products. - "stand-alone" implementation of AES, DES (in spite of existing HW support still SW implementations are used) can be used.
+The whole implementation is done in software which relies on the set of instructions provided by the IC core (CPU). - Mixed software/hardware implementation of DES and AES where additional software and countermeasures are required to the accelerations offered by the HW.

+- Implementation of algorithms for which usually no HW support on smartcard IC exists, like - Hash algorithms: Sha1, Sha2, Sha3, Ripemd160, Md5, etc... - Various authentication algorithms for mobile networks (Milenage, TUAK; moreover, a multitude of proprietary algorithms). - Other secret key algorithms from different NIST or national scheme standards.